thejetjayjay/DomCobb/Internal Files/Roadmap.md

 ## **SUMMARY**

-The project is currently in active development with 3 features prioritized, 0 features in testing, and 5 features delivered.
-The Dom Cobb knowledge library and system has completed its foundational phases including critical knowledge library files, main file references, comparison analysis, workflow optimization, and README creation.
+The project is currently in active development with 2 features prioritized, 0 features in testing, and 6 features delivered.
+The Dom Cobb knowledge library and system has completed its foundational phases including critical knowledge library files, main file references, comparison analysis, workflow optimization, README creation, and GitHub upload.

-Next steps include: Phase 6 (Upload to GitHub), Phase 7 (Fix File Naming Issues), and Phase 8 (Update Prompt Optimization Document and Add to Must-Read).
+Next steps include: Phase 7 (Fix File Naming Issues) and Phase 8 (Update Prompt Optimization Document and Add to Must-Read).
 These are the immediate priorities for moving the project forward.

 Currently in testing: None.

 The backlog contains 7 items across knowledge library completion, system fine-tuning, workflow improvements, process optimization, archiving automation, and web interface development.
 Key themes include completing the remaining knowledge library files, preparing for launch with user onboarding materials, implementing workflow enhancements, automating delivered feature archiving, and creating a web-based user interface for agent creation and management.

-Recently completed: Phase 1 (Critical Knowledge Library Files), Phase 2 (Reference to New Library Files), Phase 3 (Compare with Kenu's DomCobb), Phase 4 (Review DomCobb's Agent Workflow), and Phase 5 (Create README).
+Recently completed: Phase 1 (Critical Knowledge Library Files), Phase 2 (Reference to New Library Files), Phase 3 (Compare with Kenu's DomCobb), Phase 4 (Review DomCobb's Agent Workflow), Phase 5 (Create README), and Phase 6 (Upload to GitHub).

 ---